 Weeping Willow Tree Care

 If you are not in an area with lots of water, be sure to water thoroughly the first year of planting to establish a strong root system.
 The shallow roots of the large tree are short lived and need lots of water to survive.
-The biggest cause of a small weeping tree plant dying is lack of water the first year planted.
+The biggest cause of a small weeping tree plant dying is the lack of water the first year planted.

 The Weeping Willow plant prefers moist soil types that are well draining and does best in full sun to partial shade.
 Applying a slow release fertilizer yearly at the top of the root ball will help with pests and diseases such as crown gall, gypsy moths, willow scab, and black canker.
 Generally, the tree grows beautifully without pests and tree diseases depending on location.

-The pendulous branches of the Salix babylonica Weeping Willow tree for sale will capture the eyes of many passerby.
+The pendulous branches of the Salix babylonica Weeping Willow tree for sale will capture the eyes of many passersby.